An Emerging Practice Area: 5 Helpful Things To Know About Cryptocurrency and Digital Assets

 We also observe many justice-involved companies and individuals contributing to the industry’s political action committee:

-Coinbase CEO Brian Armstrong gave the PAC $1 million as an individual donor.
+• Brian Armstrong: Coinbase CEO Brian Armstrong gave the PAC $1 million as an individual donor.
+Find this and all his political donations at the Federal Election Commission.

 (Source: Federal Election Commission)

-The company Jump Crypto gave $15 million to Fairshake PAC.
+• Jump Crypto: The company gave $15 million to Fairshake PAC.

 (Source: Federal Election Commission)

-This company gave $45 million to the industry PAC.
+• Ripple Labs: The company gave $45 million to the industry PAC.

 (Source: Federal Election Commission)